Pierre

 The central dome of the Petit-Palais © French Moments

 The Petit Palais is organised around a semi-circular courtyard which hosts a beautiful inner garden.
 The façade presents an iconic colonnade, a grand porch with remarkable railings and a gold-leafed door.
-The tympanum displays the City of Paris surrounded by muses, by sculptor Jean Antoine Injalbert.
+The tympanum displays the City of Paris surrounded by Muses, by sculptor Jean Antoine Injalbert.

 Garden of the Petit-Palais